VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

    ShowWindow (hMainWnd, SW_SHOWNORMAL);
 ```

-ShowWindow function needs to be called to show the created window on the
+`ShowWindow` function needs to be called to show the created window on the
 screen after the main window is created.
-The first argument of ShowWindow
+The first argument of `ShowWindow`
 is the handle of the window to be shown, and the second argument specifies
-the style of showing the window (show or hide).
-SW_SHOWNORMAL means showing
+the action of showing the window (show or hide). `SW_SHOWNORMAL` means showing
 the main window and setting it to be the top-most window.

 ### Entering Message Loop

-The main window will be displayed on the screen when ShowWindow function is
+The main window will be displayed on the screen when `ShowWindow` function is
 called.
 Like other GUI, it is time to go into the message loop.
 MiniGUI
 maintains a message queue for each MiniGUI program.
 After an event happens,
 MiniGUI transforms the event into a message, and put the message into the